Implementing a unified solver for nonlinearly constrained optimization: Combining the ingredients

-If the trial iterate $x^{(k)} + \direction{x}$ makes sufficient progress with respect to the filter method, it is accepted.
-If it was active at the solution of the QP ($\| \direction{x}^* \|_{\infty} = \Delta^{(l)}$), we enlarge the trust region and start a new iteration.
+If the trial iterate $x^{(k)} + \direction{x}$ makes sufficient progress with respect to the filter method, it is accepted and we start a new iteration; if the trust region was active at the solution of the QP ($\| \direction{x}^* \|_{\infty} = \Delta^{(l)}$), we enlarge the radius.
 If the trial iterate is rejected, we resolve the trust-region subproblem with a smaller trust-region radius.
 It can be shown that this mechanism either generates an acceptable iterate or results in an infeasible QP.
 The complete pseudocode of the method is given in Algorithm~\ref{alg:uno-tr-filter-sqp}.
-Note that in \cite{Fletcher2002Global} the authors do not solve the feasibility problem with elastic variables but exploit the partition into satisfied and violated linearized constraints provided by the Phase I method of the QP solver BQPD.